 Non- resident’s guide to buying a property with Non Resident Mortgage in Dubai

 As of now many non-residents started investing in buying villas and apartments in the UAE, as they are comfortable with this lifestyle and some people prefer tax free capital gains and few other needs tax free rental yields that can reach about 10% primarily on the smaller apartments.
-The changes occurred in UAE regulation recently which have further opened up UAE properties to overseas buyers and brought a significant impact on their industry.
+The changes that occurred in UAE regulation recently have further opened up UAE properties to overseas buyers and brought a significant impact on their industry.

 What properties can Non-Residents Purchase in the UAE?

 The UAE properties are classified into three regions namely Dubai, Abu Dhabi, and northern emirates by banks for mortgage purposes.

 Abu Dhabi property

 Non-GCC people like the people who not hails from Kuwait, Bahrain, UAE, Oman, Qatar and Kingdom of Saudi Arabia are eligible to get freehold and leasehold property in specific investment zones around the Abu Dhabi.
 The areas are Reem island, Yas Island, Al Reef Village, Raha Beach, Saadiyat Island and much more.

 If you are a foreigner who is not currently living in UAE, then Dubai law states that you are capable of purchasing freehold property in any of the twenty-three freehold areas namely Emirates Hills, Al Barsha South, Dubai Marina, Sheikh Zayed Road, Palm Jebel Ali, Palm Jumeirah and much more. where you can also get from any of the leasehold properties.

 A non-resident can purchase both leasehold and freehold properties in Umm al Quwain, Sharjah, Ras Al Khaimah, and Ajman, where you can buy most of the property on a leasehold basis.